Florida International University pedestrian bridge collapse: Inquiry

 On March 15, 2018, the NTSB launched a Go-team of 15 people to investigate the bridge collapse.
-The accident number assigned was HWY18MH009.
 On March 16, 2018, the NTSB Investigators held their first press conference to discuss the inquiry into the bridge collapse.
-Noteworthy points from the meeting included a statement that the inquiry was in the very early stages, that cracks in the bridge superstructure did not necessarily make the bridge unsafe, that on-site investigations would take about a week, that preserving perishable evidence was crucial, and that bridge workers were applying a "post-tensioning force" on the bridge before the failure.
+Noteworthy points from the meeting included a statement that cracks in the bridge superstructure did not necessarily make the bridge unsafe, that on-site investigations would take about a week, and that bridge workers were applying a "post-tensioning force" on the bridge before the failure.
 Also on March 16, 2018, the FDOT released a letter to the public with information about the bridge collapse:

 On March 21, 2018, the NTSB sent out a press release detailing the items from the collapse that required further examination at the Turner Fairbank Highway Research Center, in McLean, Virginia.
 They also confirmed workers were adjusting rod tension when the collapse occurred.

 On May 23, 2018, the NTSB released a preliminary report titled "Highway: Collapse of Pedestrian Bridge Under Construction Miami, Florida (HWY18MH009)" which summarized the accident.
 They said they are evaluating the emergence of cracks in the region of diagonal members 2 (south end of the bridge) and 11 (north end of bridge), and the propagation of cracks in the region of diagonal member 11.
 Pictures of the cracks from February 24 (before the walkway had been moved into place) were also given.
 Consulting engineers Bolton-Perez and Associates, had taken several pictures of severe cracks in diagonal member 11 and adjacent to vertical member 12 which had appeared when the bridge was moved into place on March 10.